mikewongtkd/freescoretkd/trunk/docs/design.md

 Plain text files with a ramdisk cache.
 This could be improved by using a filesystem with triggers on write, or some form of `fswatch`.

+#### Network

+See setup images for configuring Open-WRT and DD-WRT access points.

+Configure server host /etc/host file to resolve `freescore.net to` localhost loopback (`127.0.0.1`) and also to the DHCP static lease from the access point (e.g. `192.168.11.136`).

 #### Software Engineering

 ##### Documentation